What Is The Relationship Between Continent Edges And Plate Boundaries

 The relationship between continent edges and plate boundaries is an important part of the Earth’s geologic history.
 Continental drift and plate tectonics are both processes that have shaped the continents, and are inextricably linked.
 Continental drift is the gradual movement of the continents across the surface of the Earth, which occurs over millions of years.

-ALSO READ: What Is The Relationship Between Temperature And Pressure
+ALSO READ: The Relationship Between Frequency And Wavelength

 Plate tectonics is the process by which the Earth’s plates move, interact, and generate forces such as earthquakes and volcanism.
 Plate boundaries are found along the edges of the Earth’s tectonic plates, and represent the areas where the plates interact and move.